Photo from Unsplash

 May 24

-Have you yet learned that you are a sinner in the sight of God?
-Have you ever felt the length, breadth, and spirituality of his holy law?
-Do you feel in your very soul that without Christ’s righteousness being imputed to you, and his blood being sprinkled upon your conscience, you must die in your sins and never reach the heavenly shore?
-Has this ever been, or is it still a matter of anxious solicitude to you?
-Has it ever caused sighs and groans to come out of your heart?
-Has the spirit of prayer ever been given, to make you plead with the Lord for the forgiveness of your sins, through the merits of a crucified Savior?
-And have you any hope but in his blood, righteousness, and finished work?
+Have you learned yet that you are a sinner in the sight of God?
+Have you felt the full weight, breadth, and spirituality of His holy law?
+Do you feel deep in your soul that without Christ’s righteousness being imputed to you and His blood cleansing your conscience, you will die in your sins and never reach heaven’s shore?
+Has this ever been a matter of great concern for you?
+Have you ever sighed and groaned over it?
+Has the spirit of prayer ever been stirred up in you to plead with the Lord for the forgiveness of your sins through the merits of the crucified Savior?
+Do you have any hope beyond His blood, His righteousness, and His finished work?

-Now if the Lord has been pleased to exercise your soul in this way, if he has not yet granted the longing desire of your heart, he certainly will in due time reveal his dear Son in you as the God-man who has saved you from death and hell; he will apply his atoning blood to your conscience, bring near his glorious righteousness, shed abroad his dying love, give and strengthen faith, and draw it forth into a blessed assurance of your saving interest in the Son of his love.
+If the Lord has exercised your soul in this way, even if He has not yet fulfilled the deepest desires of your heart, He will, in His time, reveal His Son to you as the God-man who has saved you from death and hell.
+He will apply His atoning blood to your conscience, draw near with His glorious righteousness, pour out His dying love, strengthen your faith, and give you assurance of your saving interest in the Son of His love.

-Or if your manifestations should not be very bright and conspicuous, he will give you a good hope through grace, as an anchor of the soul both sure and steadfast; and will draw up your affections to that blessed Lord who sits at the right hand of the Father in power, majesty, and glory.
-And as he does this, he enables the believer thus favored and blessed to take these words into his lips, “In the Lord have I righteousness.”
+Even if your spiritual experiences are not particularly bright or clear, He will still give you a good hope through grace—an anchor for your soul, sure and steadfast—and He will lift your affections to that blessed Lord who sits at the right hand of the Father in power and majesty.
+As He does this, He enables the believer, so favored and blessed, to say with confidence, “In the Lord have I righteousness.”

-He cannot say it before.
-He may know that there is no righteousness but in the Lord; he may have utterly renounced his own; he may have sunk very deep into guilt and bondage; but until the Lord the Spirit is pleased to liberate him, he cannot come forth into liberty; until he has the witness of the Spirit he cannot cry, “Abba, Father.”
+Before this, the believer cannot say it.
+He may know that there is no righteousness apart from the Lord.
+He may have renounced all hope in his own righteousness and sunk deep into guilt and bondage.
+But until the Holy Spirit brings him into liberty, until the witness of the Spirit testifies in his heart, he cannot truly cry, “Abba, Father.”

-But when the Lord is pleased to bring near his righteousness, to reveal his dying love, and to shed it abroad in his heart by divine power, then he can say, “In the Lord have I righteousness.”
-And when he has this, he wants no other; it is complete, which no other can be.
-It is acceptable to God; it is available in the courts of heaven; it will bear him up through all the storms of time; it will smooth a dying pillow, and land him safely in a glorious eternity.
+When the Lord brings near His righteousness, reveals His dying love, and sheds it abroad in the heart by His power, then the believer can confidently say, “In the Lord have I righteousness.”
+And when he has this righteousness, he needs no other.
+It is complete—nothing else can be.
+It is acceptable before God, it has power in the courts of heaven, and it will uphold him through the storms of life, give him peace on his deathbed, and land him safely in eternity.

 Daily Blessings - May 24